The following article is an excerpt from "A Book of Bible Study"

 In verse 5, Saul replied acknowledging that whoever had just intervened in his life was indeed Lord.
 At this point, Saul’s conversion had occurred, and his conversion had occurred contrary to his own will up to that point.
 He was prevailed upon by God, and his own will to continue to breathe out “threats and murder against the disciples of the Lord” (Acts 9:1) was abruptly interrupted and forever turned in exactly the opposite direction.

 Saul had received mercy from God.
 His own will had been forcefully overcome, and the destructive path that he had chosen for himself was forever changed, according to the will, plan, and purpose of our sovereign God.
-God had made the decision before the world was created to bring Saul to faith, and in His time, He accomplished what He had decided to do in his life, and so it is with all of us who come to faith in Christ (Ephesians 1:4-5).
+God had made the decision before the world was created to bring Saul to faith in His Son, and in His time, He accomplished what He had decided to do in his life, and so it is with all of us who come to faith in Christ (Ephesians 1:4-5).

 In the Book of Acts, we again read of God’s sovereign choice in the salvation of man.
 Beginning in Acts 13:44, we read that Paul and Barnabas addressed a crowd in Antioch which included both Jews and Gentiles.
 When the Jews saw the large crowds that had gathered to hear what they had to say, they became jealous and spoke against the Gospel message.